andrei1021/ml/README.md

 - The initial model uses Gradient Boosting with isotonic calibration.
 Replace the estimator in `MatchOutcomeModel.create_default_pipeline` for other algorithms.
 - Dataset columns are defined in `app/features/extractor.py` (features) and `scripts/prepare_dataset_example.py` (one-hot context/sport indicators).
 - Extend `PredictionResult` to include additional markets as needed.

+## Troubleshooting
+- **Windows + Python 3.14**: scikit-learn does not yet publish wheels for 3.14 on Windows, which triggers Meson builds that can fail with `PermissionError: [WinError 5] Access is denied`.
+Install Python 3.10–3.12 instead and retry dependency installation.
+- **Missing `numpy` or other modules**: ensure `python -m pip install --prefer-binary -r requirements.txt` completes without errors before running scripts like `prepare_dataset_example.py`.